timoho98/Trueforce-For-All/README.md

 | Logitech G PRO Racing Wheel (PS/PC) | `046D:C268` |
 | Logitech RS50 | `046D:C276` |

-The G PRO and RS50 use byte-identical Trueforce packets (verified by the [mescon Linux driver project][mescon]).
+The G PRO and RS50 use byte-identical Trueforce packets.
 G923 support may come in the future.

 > **Status:** v0.x, actively developed.
 The plugin is functional today; the
 > default presets are still being tuned.
 Feedback welcome.